-- (1) The Council of Elders with jurisdiction over an approved community mining licence reserve area may grant, suspend or revoke community mining licences over land located within the reserve area. - (2) A Council of Elders may, by notice in writing, delegate its power to grant, suspend and revoke community mining licences to a Village Assembly within its area, but only if training has been given by the Department in respect of that Village Assembly under Section 60(1)(b). - (3) A copy of a notice under Subsection (2) must be given to the Secretary. - (4) To avoid doubt, a Village Assembly to which power to grant and revoke community mining licences has been delegated has no authority to grant a licence over land- - (a) located outside its area; or - (b) located partly inside its area and partly outside its area.
+- (1) The community government of the community government area in which an approved community mining licence reserve area is located may grant, suspend or revoke community mining licences over land located within the reserve area. - (2) If the area of a ward within a community government area includes land subject to a community mining licence reserve area, the community government may, by notice in writing, delegate its power to grant community mining licences with respect to that part of the reserve area to the steering committee of the ward, but only if training has been given to the delegate under Section 60(1)(b). - (3) A copy of a notice under Subsection (2) must be given to the Secretary. - (4) $[Repealed]^{41}$